Relintai/pandemonium_engine_docs/usage/scripting/singletons_autoload.md

 Introduction
 ------------

-Godot's scene system, while powerful and flexible, has a drawback: there is no method for storing information (e.g. a player's score or inventory) that is needed by more than one scene.
+Pandemonium's scene system, while powerful and flexible, has a drawback: there is no method for storing information (e.g. a player's score or inventory) that is needed by more than one scene.